ec429/fc-aviation/README.md

 ### Lighter Than Air

 The Zeppelin Scout is pure recon, but the Zeppelin Bomber is a long-range (though slow) level bomber, while the blimps attack naval units, making them the _other_ great sub-hunters — much cheaper than flying-boats but not quite as powerful.
 There's also the Zeppelin Liner, a non-military unit which acts as an early, slow Airliner for establishing trade routes.
+However, Zeppelin Liners can't be built after the development of Monoplane Transport (Airlift 1935), which obsoletes the Mooring Mast building required to produce them.
+This represents the public turning away from Zeppelin travel after the series of airship disasters culminating in the loss of the Hindenburg; past this point you will need to build Commercial Airstrips so that you can produce Airliners instead.

 ### Transports